zef-dev/convoworks-gpt/README.md

 ### GPT Site Admin

-The GPT Site Admin template is designed as a robust AI assistant to help manage your system.
-In addition to basic instructions, this bot has access to PHP's `call_user_func()` function, enabling it to fetch and manipulate posts, create files, and more.
+The GPT Site Admin template is a powerful AI assistant designed to help you manage your WordPress site.
+Beyond basic instructions, this bot can use PHP's `call_user_func()` to fetch and manipulate posts, create files, and perform other advanced operations.
+It also has access to WordPress REST API and remote function capabilities, enabling seamless integration with your site's data and external services.

 For more details, check out [The GPT Site Admin: A New Era of AI Integration with WordPress](https://convoworks.com/the-gpt-site-assistant-a-new-era-of-ai-integration-with-wordpress/).